• Home

 02/14/2026 | 2-3pm | Presentation: The Underground Railroad: Bucks County & Beyond!

-Presented by Gather Place Museum, this one-hour lecture explores the vital role Bucks County, Pennsylvania played in the Underground Railroad and its importance to local, state, and national history.
-Positioned along the Delaware River corridor, communities such as Yardley (historically Yardleyville), Buckingham, Bensalem, Newtown, Bristol, and New Hope formed a critical chain of refuge and resistance for freedom seekers traveling north.
+Presented by Gather Place Museum, this one-hour lecture explores the vital role Bucks County, Pennsylvania played in the Underground Railroad and its significance to local, state, and national history.
+Situated along the Delaware River corridor, communities including Yardley, Buckingham, Bensalem, Newtown, Bristol, and New Hope formed a critical chain of refuge and resistance for freedom seekers traveling north.

-Using natural waterways like the Delaware River and the Historic Delaware Canal, a hidden network of inns, churches, meeting houses, mills, and private homes provided shelter, strategy, and safe passage.
-Many of these Bucks County, PA Underground Railroad sites are still-standing—including the Parry Mansion in New Hope, the African Methodist Episcopal (AME) Church in Bensalem, Mount Gilead AME Church in Buckingham, Buckingham Friends Meeting House, and documented sites throughout Historic Yardley Borough—reveal how ordinary places became instruments of extraordinary courage.
+Using natural waterways such as the Delaware River and the Historic Delaware Canal, along with inns, churches, meeting houses, mills, and private homes, a hidden network provided shelter, strategy, and safe passage.
+Many of these sites—including the Parry Mansion in New Hope, AME churches in Bensalem, Langhorne and Buckingham, Buckingham Friends Meeting House, and documented locations throughout Historic Yardley Borough—still stand today as lasting symbols of extraordinary courage.

-This program honors the bravery of abolitionists, Quakers, free African Americans, and faith communities who risked their safety to uphold freedom and human dignity, demonstrating how Bucks County helped sustain one of America’s most important freedom movements.
+The program honors the courage of abolitionists, Quakers, free African Americans, and faith communities who risked everything to uphold freedom and human dignity, demonstrating how Bucks County helped sustain one of America’s most important freedom movements.

 Program Highlights